Capillary/ecom-api-document/source/includes/_product.md

 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant ProductId* | int | Product id of the bundle product that you want fetch
+MerchantId* | string | Unique GUID of the merchant ProductId* | int | Product id of the bundle product that you want fetch isdefault | boolean | Specify `true` to get the details of only bundle default items

 <aside class="notice">All parameters marked by * are mandatory. </aside>